LDH-Yash/RentoMojo/README.md

 # RentoMojo
 Assignment:
-It is just a web page
+Login page for the user